 Stack Overflow Trends

-Since 2019, React.js lost its first place to ASP.NET Core, but it’s still at the top.
+Till 2019, React.js had the first place in the most loved vs dreaded frameworks.
+Since 2021, Svelte is leading, but React is still at the top.
 Angular, on the other hand, stayed in the middle.

 React JS on GitHub